Te Kaha (stadium): 2022

-It was announced on 27 January that the name of the facility would be 'Te Kaha'.
-Te Kaha being a shortened version of Te Kaharoa (meaning ‘enduring strength’), which is the name that Ngāi Tūāhuriri gifted to the land bounded by Madras, Hereford, Barbadoes and Tuam streets.
+The name of the stadium Te Kaha (meaning "the strength") was gifted by Ngāi Tūāhuriri, replacing the name Canterbury Multi-Use Arena in January 2022.
+The land the stadium sits on was gifted the name Te Kaharoa ("enduring strength") by Ngāi Tūāhuriri in 2021.

 On 14 July, the Christchurch City Council voted to sign a $683 million contract to build Te Kaha.
 This will require the council to invest an extra $150 million, which they plan to do by increasing rates.
 The council received 30,000 submissions about the stadium, with 77% being in favour.
 Barry Bragg, the Te Kaha project delivery board chairman, said it was a fixed price contract, meaning that there will be no further increases of the cost of the project.

+2024

+In July, a sponsorship deal was announced, giving naming rights for the stadium for 10 years to the telecommunications company One NZ.
+The stadium is to be known as One New Zealand Stadium.